About the Peers and Consumers Forum

-The NUAA Peers & Consumers Forum will help keep you up to date with peer work practices through engagement and dialogue with your community.
-The forum aims to celebrate the contribution of consumer and peer workers – paid or voluntary – in NSW.
-Its aims to support consumers and peers and provide a networking opportunity.
-We also want to raise the voice of people who use drugs and AOD service users to support advocacy, reduce stigma and discrimination and improve health services.
+The 1st NUAA Peers and Consumers Forum aims to celebrate the contribution of consumer and peer workers – either paid or voluntary – in New South Wales.
 Consumers and peers participate in a range of settings – AOD treatment services, needle and syringe programs, consumer groups – all are welcome to attend.
 It is being held at the NSW Teachers Federation in Sydney on September 5-6.
 Read the prospectus to find out more.
 Stay tuned for details of the September 4-5 2019 Forum.

 The Forum's main goal is to support consumers and peers, and provide a networking opportunity.
 We also want to raise the voice of people who use drugs and AOD service users to support advocacy, reduce stigma and discrimination and improve health service delivery.

 Anyone who hopes to raise the voice of people who use drugs and increase involvement of consumers and peers in health service delivery should think about attending, including: